Rachit74/chess/readme.md

 # Chess
-Making a CLI based chess engine in C.
+Making a chess game in c++ with SFML.

 ## Compile to `./chess` file using
-`gcc -o chess src/main.c src/move.c`
+`g++ files.cpp -o chess -lsfml-graphics -lsfml-window -lsfml-system`

-## Further Implementations
+## Implementations
-- Player Turns
+- Basic Window Draw and object move